 - are a CMU undergraduate student - including freshmen - in a degree-granting program;

 - are going to be enrolled fulltime during the Fall semester after your fellowship; alumni are not eligible the summer following graduation;

 - have a minimum 3.0 GPA in the prior fall semester; any issues with GPA eligibility, please contact Dr. Stephanie Wallach

 - are in good standing at the university (not on academic or disciplinary probation or suspension);

-- are not on a leave of absence the semester in which you are applying for SURF and/or are not planning to be on leave during the semester of the grant (please contact our office to discuss your leave);
+- if you are on a leave of absence the semester in which you are applying for SURF (Spring 201), or are planning to be on leave during the semester after the grant (Fall 2021), please contact Stephanie Wallach;

 - have not received SURF in the past;

 - have a faculty member who will meet with you over the summer and oversee your progress

-- will conduct research remotely.
-SURF is not intended to support research at other institutions outside of Pittsburgh or for study abroad.
-Any questions, please contact Dr. Stephanie Wallach, firstname.lastname@example.org
+- SURF is not intended to support research at other institutions outside of Pittsburgh or for study abroad.
+Any questions, please contact Stephanie Wallach

 - will commit fulltime to the research position—SURF is in lieu of a job; students work regular hours and submit their time through their home departments.